magicmark/programming-protips-wiki/src/protips/dont-outsmart-linter.md

 ---
-title: Don't try and outsmart the typechecker
+title: Don't try and outsmart the linter
 tags: ['supression-statements']
 ---